leggetter/leggetter.co.uk/_posts/2013-07-04-leaving-pusher-what-next.markdown

   - Developer Evangelism
   - Developer Evangelist
 permalink: /2013/07/04/leaving-pusher-what-next.html
+thumb: /images/thumb/leaving-pusher.png
+excerpt: Around 3 months ago I made the very difficult decision to leave Pusher.
+After just over 2 years I'm leaving behind what - up until now - has been the best job I've ever had.
+In this post I'll cover what's been achieved while I've been at Pusher, why I left and what I'm going to be doing next.
 ---

 <p>Around 3 months ago I made the very difficult decision to leave <a href="http://pusher.com">Pusher</a>.
 After just over 2 years I'm leaving behind what - up until now - has been the best job I've ever had.</p>